MicrosoftDocs/azure-devops-docs/docs/report/dashboards/team-velocity.md

 ![6 sprint velocity widget](_img/team-velocity-six-iterations.png)

 > [!NOTE]
-> **Feature availability:** The Velocity widget is available only for VSTS at this time.
+> **Feature availability:** The Velocity widget is available for Azure DevOps at this time.
 For on-premises TFS, you have access to the [velocity chart provided by the work tracking datastore](velocity-chart-data-store.md).

 Use this topic to learn: